 Here are a few basic curb appeal ideas to help you improve curb appeal on a budget.

 For starters, consider hiring a local, reputable landscaping company to help you plan some fresh curb appeal landscaping ideas.
 This doesn’t have to be a lengthy process – all you need to do here is define a theme and stick to it.

-Your landscaping crew can also perform routine upkeep services like tree trimming, hedge trimming and shaping, mowing, mulching and leaf removal.
+Your landscaping crew can also perform routine upkeep services like tree trimming, hedge trimming and shaping, mowing, mulching, and leaf removal.
 They’ll also likely knock out other general maintenance, such as pulling weeds, clearing out debris, or even planting new flowers and shrubs to help give your curb appeal some added “pop.”
 Consider bright flowers that buyers will notice.
-They’ll help your home exude vibrance and liveliness.
+They’ll help your home exude vibrancy and liveliness.

 Another simple step you can take toward improving curb appeal is renting or buying a good pressure washer.
 They’re fairly inexpensive and can save you time on hand-cleaning driveways, sidewalks, pool decks, and entryways.